 Hot Tip: The United app tells you how many first class seats are remaining, and where you fall on the waitlist.
 So if you’re #3 on the waitlist, and there’s only 1 seat remaining, you will see that in advance of the flight and may wish to buy up.

 In general, United elites do have a much lower upgrade completion percentage than on American and Alaska, for example.
 United also has a higher number of Global Services members — because they receive higher priority for upgrades, it’s not uncommon for there to be no upgrade seats left for Premier 1K or Premier Platinum members on high-profile routes.

 Premier members can receive an instant upgrade on tickets booked into Y or B classes — the 2 highest fare classes in United’s economy cabin (generally refundable and very expensive).
 If you’re a Premier 1K, you can get an instant upgrade from Y, B, or M fare classes.

 Hot Tip: More often than not, a discounted business class or first class ticket will be cheaper than purchasing a Y, B, or M ticket.
 But some business people need additional flexibility, which is why they may purchase this costly ticket.

-These upgrades are subject to capacity controls, and book into the “PN” class (usually available on most flights).
-The PN class is also used for Global Services members when using any upgrade instrument, since it’s more readily available.
+These upgrades are subject to capacity controls and book into the “PN” class (usually available on most flights).
+The PN class is also used for Global Services members when using any upgrade instrument since it’s more readily available.

 This is actually a somewhat useful benefit — depending on the route, it might be worthwhile to both book a refundable economy ticket and have the benefit of sitting in the premium cabin.
-These instant upgrades aren’t protected, so if the flight were canceled, you’d be put back on the waitlist for the new flight.
+These instant upgrades aren’t protected, so if the flight was canceled, you’d be put back on the waitlist for the new flight.